Cohomology of a Hamiltonian T-space with involution

 b. \ The theorem remains true if $M$ is a symplectic orbifold, rather than a smooth manifold.
 The proof is just a bit more complicated than the one we present is this paper.

 c. \ Moreover, the theorem may be generalized to the case when $M$ has more serious singularities (say, to the case when $M$ is a singular algebraic manifold).
 In this case, the usual cohomology must be replaced by the intersection cohomology.
 The use of the intersection cohomology also allows to release the assumption that 0 is a regular value of the moment map.
-The details will appear elsewhere.

 d. \ The special case of the theorem, when $M$ is a toric manifold, is due to R.~Stanley \cite{Stanley87}.
 In this sense, our result is a generalization of Stanley's theorem.
 In particular, we obtain a new, more geometric proof, of the Stanley's theorem.
 See \refss{Stanley} for details. \erem